akretion/odoo-usability/purchase_order_buyer/README.rst

 =====

-To use this module, you need to go to Purchase > Purchase Order: there a new field "Buyer" It will use buy default the user_id of the supplier and fallback to current user.
+To use this module, you need to go to Purchase > Purchase Order: there a new field "Buyer" It will use by default the user_id of the supplier and fallback to current user.

 Credits
 =======